DeneSparta/AdminSim/README.md

 	Easy to setup and use,
 	Free...

-AdminSim is being tested and de-bugged.
+AdminSim is currently being tested and de-bugged.
 Feedback and comments appreciated.
+Put these in 'Issues'.

 Download and install in C:\AdminSim directory.